nickpesce/SuperMagicalLoveParty/README.txt

 SUPER MAGICAL LOVE PARTY!
 by Nick Pesce

 This is a Java game created as a project for a CS class.
-It was created on the foundation that love is more powerful than violence and that violence is not needed in the world, or in video games for that matter.
+It was created on the foundation that love is more powerful than violence and that violence is not needed in video games, or at all for that matter.

 Features:
 	Levels: